salivacroquet/project4/README.txt

 -Note that we DO NOT allow the player to remove flags, once they have flagged a space it will stay flagged for the entire game.
 So if they flag something that is not a mine they automatically lose.
--we assume the user does NOT select an already revealed location
+-we assume the user does NOT select an already revealed location -Assumes user inputs a number when making a move.

 Any known bugs or defects in the program:
 None that we know of.